Creating a Will

 What a Will Can’t Do

 Of course, every legal document has its limitations.
-Perhaps most importantly, a will does not have the power to protect assets from probate court, which is part of the process of determining how an individual’s debts and taxes are paid for.
+Chicagoland residents should know that perhaps most importantly, a will does not have the power to protect assets from probate court, which is part of the process of determining how an individual’s debts and taxes are paid for.
 (Honestly, that’s why a will is only the first piece of a complete estate plan.)
 Another key thing to remember is that your will should not outline funerary plans because usually, wills are not addressed until well after the funeral is likely to have occurred.
 You also cannot put detailed restrictions on gifts, for instance, making them contingent on marriage, divorce, or particular religious events or changes.
 And of course, anything handled by a trust or which otherwise already details a beneficiary (for instance, a 401K or life insurance property) cannot be overridden by a will.
-Here’s some other things you cannot do with a will:
+You can learn more about trusts here.
+Here are some other things you cannot do with a will:

 - Leave property held in joint tenancy, community tenancy, or under rights of survivorship.